Benjamin Hackl

 Google Summer of Code 2015: Conclusion

-The “Google Summer of Code 2015” program has ended yesterday, on the 21. of August at 19.00 UTC.
-This blog entry shall provide a short wrap-up of our GSoC project.
+The "Google Summer of Code 2015" program has ended yesterday, on the 21. of August at 19.00 UTC.
+This blog entry shall provide a short wrap up of our GSoC project.
+The aim of our project was to implement a basic framework that enables us to do computations with asymptotic express…

 Date: August 22, 2015